julien6387/supvisors/docs/dashboard.rst

     This is the **Supvisors** starting phase, waiting for all **Supvisors** instances to connect themselves.
     Refer to the :ref:`synchronizing` section for more details.

-    In this state, the **Supvisors** :ref:`xml_rpc` is restricted so that version, master and address information only are available.
+    In this state, the **Supvisors** :ref:`xml_rpc` is restricted so that version, master and node information only are available.

 ``DEPLOYMENT``